Finding A Good Vet.

 Suddenly the phone rings and he snatches it up – “What?!
 No, I don’t want to look at your manky cat!”
 Pause.
 “Bring it round this afternoon”.
 Down went the receiver with a slam.

 Visiting my vet is rather like stepping into an episode of All Creatures Great and Small, with a dash of Victor Meldrew thrown in for added comic measure.
-What’s more, I am more than happy to pay for it!
+What’s more, I am oddly happy to pay for it.

 Bedside manner.

 Bedside manner is often important when finding a good vet.
 However, sometimes, you may need to read between the lines.
-My vet, as many of his clients would probably agree, has little in the way of bedside manner but this in no way puts me off.
+My vet, as many of his clients would probably agree, has little in the way of bedside manner – but this in no way puts me, or many other loyal clients, off.

-I prefer his no-nonsense and to the point approach.
-Despite his brusque and grumpy demeanour, I have complete faith in him.
+I prefer his no-nonsense and to-the-point approach.
+Despite his brusque and somewhat grumpy demeanour, I have complete faith in him.
 He keeps his own costs down by not having computerised systems, but a paper file system kept in a mahogany cabinet.
 Neither does he peddle expensive dog foods, or other products.

 As long as you can establish a mutually positive relationship with your vet this, is the most important thing for your dog and your pocket.